ruwayd99/HackaTeam/README.md

 # HackaTeam

-Hackathon Pairing Website
+A Hackathon Team Building Website

-How to start the server in localhost (port 3000)
+## ℹ️ Pertaining to nwHacks 2023:

-- Git clone the repo
+- We did utilise Microsoft Cloud here: hackateam. ...

-- Make sure node.js is installed in the device
+- We also created two domain names for the domain.com raffle:

--   We deployed the server using supervisor
+    - hackateam.tech

--   Run the app.js file
+    - r-key.tech

-What it does:
+## 👋 Introduction
 -   Generally: create a personal profile (with skills, seriousness, level of hackathon experience,

 -   Algorithm that is going to display users similar to your taste!

 -   If you find someone, easily connect with them!

-Functionalities:
+## ✨Features
 -   Sign up and login page for user (they need a unique username)

 -   All information stored in MongoDB database